 Tumour markers are substances, usually proteins, produced by the body in response to cancer growth or by cancer tissue itself.
-Their detection and measurement in blood plasma, urine or tissue can help to detect and aid diagnosis of some types of cancer, predict and monitor response to treatment and detect recurrence.
-Recently advances have allowed mutations in cell genetic material (DNA, RNA) to be used as tumour markers to help diagnosis and to determine the prognosis and guide targeted treatment of a few cancers.
-Research in progress on tumour markers includes analysis of cell-free RNA released into the circulation by cancers and on methods of trapping circulating intact cancer cells for genetic investigation.
+The detection and measurement of tumour markers in blood plasma, urine or tissue can help to detect and aid diagnosis of some types of cancer, predict and monitor response to treatment and detect recurrence.
+Recent advances have allowed mutations in cell genetic material (DNA, RNA) to be used as tumour markers to help reach a diagnosis and to determine the prognosis, as well as guide targeted treatments for some cancers.
+Research into tumour markers is still ongoing and includes the analysis of cell-free RNA released into the circulation by cancers and methods of trapping circulating intact cancer cells for genetic analysis.

 Some limitations of tumour markers are that

 - none has sufficiently high sensitivity and specificity to be used to screen the general population

 - few are specific for one type of cancer

 - not all patients with a cancer of the same type have raised concentrations in the bloodstream of its specific tumour marker